automl/tabpfn-client/README.md

 ```

+## 🤝 License

+This project is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Development
 To encourage better coding practices, `ruff` has been added to the pre-commit hooks.
 This will ensure that the code is formatted properly before being committed.
 To enable pre-commit (if you haven't), run the following command:

 ```bash
 pre-commit install
 ```

 Additionally, it is recommended that developers install the ruff extension in their preferred editor.
 For installation instructions, refer to the [Ruff Integrations Documentation](https://docs.astral.sh/ruff/integrations/).